DevToolsGroup/simple-spel-shell/docs/tutorial/10-error-handling.md

+WARN: this page contains many hallucinations

-# 10. Error Handling: ShellException vs ShellExitException
+# 10. Error Handling: ShellException and stopOnException

 `completeTask` currently prints "No such task" and moves on when given a bad title.
-This page replaces that with a real exception, and explains the two exception types the framework treats specially, plus a subtlety in customizing which errors are fatal.
+This page replaces that with a real exception, and explains the one exception type the framework treats specially, plus the generic `stopOnException` mechanism it's built on top of — and a subtlety in customizing which errors are fatal.

 ## `ShellException`: a recoverable error